Case Study prepared by Tyesha McGann, History and Theory of Architecture Student, Carleton University

 Keywords: Rehabilitation, adaptive reuse, Green Globes, environmental sustainability, Ottawa, federal building

-In addition to this following Case Study, the link to the presentation above briefly presents the key points that will subsequently be embellished.
+PRESENTATION: In addition to this following Case Study, the link to the class presentation briefly presents the key points that will subsequently be embellished.
 It highlights some key points from each section as well as it provides additional images.

 In 1930, construction began at 144 Wellington street (Canadian Register of Historic Places) on what would later be home to the Bank of Montreal, a building distinguished by its combination of classicist massing, beaux-arts planning and Art-Deco accents (Parks Canada, 2016, p.140).
 For its incredible achievements in harmonious combination of architectural styles, Earnest Barrott the leading architect received a RAIC Gold Medal in 1932 (Brandt, 2016), and in 1986 the Bank of Montreal was designated a heritage building under Federal Heritage Building Review Office (Government of Canada, Public Works and Government Services Canada, and Parliamentary Precinct Branch, 2017).
 Since its closure as a bank in 2005 (Ryckewaert, 2016), this building has since been adapted to function as an office, conference and ceremonial center, to host large Parliamentary meetings and functions (Green Globes, 2016).
 It was also renamed the Sir John A. Macdonald Building.
 These rehabilitation efforts are part of a 99.5-million-dollar contract with Public Services to fix up the Parliamentary Precinct in which this space was intended to replace the Confederation room in the West Block (Ryckewaert, 2016).